turingschool/front-end-curriculum/lessons/module-2/scope-1.md

 By the end of this lesson, you will be able to:

 * Understand the order of execution for JavaScript code and why it matters
+* Explain what an execution context is and describe what happens in both of its phases

 ## Vocab